arc53/DocsGPT/README.md

 | [Docsgpt-40b-falcon](https://huggingface.co/Arc53/docsgpt-40b-falcon)       | falcon-40b     | 8xA10G gpu's  |

-If you don't have enough resources to run it you can use bits bytes to quantize.
+If you don't have enough resources to run it you can use bitsnbytes to quantize

 ## Features